MO-GRPO: Mitigating Reward Hacking of Group Relative Policy Optimization on Multi-Objective Problems: Experiment

 \subsection{Multi-Armed Bandit}

 We first conduct experiments on a simple multi-armed bandit environment to observe the behavior of GRPO and MO-GRPO in a controlled environment.
 We set the number of arms (actions) $k$ to $50$, and there are three stochastic reward functions $R_1, R_2$, and $R_3$.
 The episode length is fixed to $5000$ steps.
 The expected return of the arm $\mu_k$ is chosen at random from a normal distribution of $\mathcal{N}(0, 1)$ at the beginning of the episode and is fixed throughout the episode.
-The three reward functions output the reward value of $\mu_k$ plus additional stochastic noise to it as follows:

-$R_1(k)$ outputs a value sampled from a normal distribution of mean $\mu_k$ and standard deviation of $10$. $R_2(k)$ is a sum of a value sampled from a normal distribution of mean $\mu_k$ and standard deviation of $1$, minus the value of $0.1 \times R_1$.
+The three reward functions output the reward value of $\mu_k$ plus additional stochastic noise to it as follows: $R_1(k) \sim \mathcal{N}(\mu_k, 10^2), R_2(k) \sim \mathcal{N}(\mu_k, 1^2) - 0.1 R_1(k)$, and $R_3(k) \sim \mathcal{N}(\mu_k, 0.1^2)$. $R_1(k)$ outputs a value sampled from a normal distribution of mean $\mu_k$ and standard deviation of $10$. $R_2(k)$ is a sum of a value sampled from a normal distribution of mean $\mu_k$ and standard deviation of $1$, minus the value of $0.1 \times R_1$.
 Thus, $R_2$ is negatively correlated with $R_1$, making it harder to learn. $R_3$ is a value sampled from a normal distribution of mean $\mu$ and standard deviation of $0.1$.
 These reward functions are designed to create a challenging optimization landscape where a high-variance reward function ($R_1$) could dominate the learning signal, potentially overshadowing the gradients from lower-variance and/or negatively correlated reward functions ($R_2$ and $R_3$).

 We set the number of actions GRPO, Dr. GRPO, and MO-GRPO samples $G$ to $8$, and we use a neural network with $3$ hidden layers for policy.
 We conduct experiments with five different random seeds.